alanng10/BinaryExecutePlat/Docue/a.md

 The format includes binary format and op code kind.

-Any binary in the format can be executed in the plat.
+Any binary in the format can be executed on the plat.